TALK TO AN AGENT START A CLAIM

 What Is A Homeowner’s Insurance Deductible?

-A homeowner’s insurance deductible is the amount of money you agree to pay out of pocket before your insurance kicks in to cover a loss.
-It’s designed to reduce the number of small claims and lower the cost of insurance.
+A homeowners insurance deductible is the amount you pay out of pocket before your insurance company starts covering a covered loss.
+The purpose of the deductible is to reduce minor claims and keep insurance costs manageable.

 How Does A Deductible Work?